amspector100/amspector100.github.io/_posts/2018-09-17-introduction.md

 A **model** is a set of assumptions (and, usually, equations) which frame the way the world works.
-For example, you might model a series of dice rolls in a board game by assuming they are independent from each other - in other words, the outcome of the first rolls does not affect the outcome of the second roll.
+For example, you might model a series of dice rolls in a board game by assuming they are independent from each other - in other words, the outcome of the first roll does not affect the outcome of the second roll.

 However, we'll usually be interested in **generative models.** A generative model with respect to some observed data is a model which is capable of *fully